Collecting guide: ancient Greek helmets

 Offering a fascinating insight into bygone battles and the societies that fought them, ancient Greek helmets are a worthy addition to any collection.
 Here’s everything you need to know

 Ancient Greek helmets are a source of fascination for the modern audience as they provide a glimpse into this ancient culture and how their warriors functioned.
 Primarily, helmets were physical protection, worn in battles beginning in the Archaic period, together with greaves, chest plates and shields in many cases.

 Helmets were also often symbols of status, with more ornate examples worn by an elite group.
-‘Many buyers are looking to understand the ancient world through physical objects,’ says Hannah Fox Solomon, Antiquities Head of Sale and Specialist at Christie’s New York.
+‘Many buyers are looking to understand the ancient world through physical objects,’ says Hannah Fox Solomon, Head of Department for Ancient Art and Antiquities at Christie's in New York.
 Ancient helmets are just one example from which to do so.

 The Illyrian helmet, one of two helmets to appear in the early 7th century BC, is the most common type.
 It is recognisable by its square face guard and pointed non-hinged cheek pieces, as well as the smooth dome featuring raised parallel ridges to which a crest made from horsehair, wood or leather would be pinned in place by a rivet at the crown.

 The Corinthian helmet is the other 7th century helmet, with its characteristic almond-shaped eyes and rounded nose guard.
 ‘I think that the eyes are especially beautiful,’ says Solomon.
 ‘It's an immediately recognisable shape: the domed head, the slightly flaring neck guard, the elongated eye openings .
 Aesthetically, it’s a beautiful form that has a lyrical nature.’